 Statue of Liberty attracts a wide range of conspiracy theories and connections with 'secret societies'.
 Read more about the 4 Astounding Statue of Liberty Conspiracies >>

 Liberty Island is an island located in the bay between the New York and New Jersey.
-Read more about the Liberty Island >>
+Read more about the Liberty Island – 12 Acre Site >>

-The Statue of Liberty is one of the most iconic structures in the United States Read more about the Statue of Liberty Construction >>
+The Statue of Liberty freedom and liberty is identified with the United States as a nation Read more about the Statue of Liberty 33 Amazing Facts >>

-The Statue of Liberty freedom and liberty is identified with the United States as a nation Read more about the Statue of Liberty Facts >>
+The Statue of Liberty is one of the most iconic structures in the United States Read more about the Statue of Liberty Construction ** Awe-Inspiring ‘Lady Liberty’ >>

 List of Important People Connected to the Statue of Liberty such as Emma Lazarus Read more about the Statue of Liberty Famous People >>

-The Statue of Liberty was actually a gift to USA from France.
+The Statue of Liberty was actually a gift to the USA from France.
 France announced in 1875 that it was going to build this statue.
 So work on the statue began in 1875 and it was completed in pieces.

-So France sent all the pieces of the statue to USA the same year.
-Once in USA, work on the assembling together of the statue began in April, 1886.
+So France sent all the pieces of the statue to the USA the same year.
+Once in the USA, work on the assembling together of the statue began in April 1886.
 By October 28, 1886, the whole statue had been assembled and completed.

 The crown on the head of the statue has seven rays.
-These represent the seven continents of the world and the seven seas, symbolizing that the liberty is meant for the whole world.
+These represent the seven continents of the world and the seven seas, symbolizing that liberty is meant for the whole world.

 This pedestal and its foundation, altogether, are about 155 feet high.
 So altogether, the head of the Statue of Liberty is at a height of 305 feet from the ground.

 He was an anti-slavery activist in France who thought of the statue as a way of symbolizing freedom and liberty.
 He shared his idea with Frederic Bartholdi, a French sculptor.

 Bartholdi liked the idea and started working on it.
-Not only did Bartholdi design and create the whole statue, he also picked the appropriate site for the statue at the New York Harbor.
+Not only did Bartholdi design and create the whole statue, but he also picked the appropriate site for the statue at the New York Harbor.